 Your pets are your companions.
-They are there for you through thick and thin.
-You care about them at least as much as you care about yourself.
+They are there for you through thick and thin, and you care about them at least as much as you care about yourself.

-Sometimes, they have dental issues.
-They might even have very bad breath, which could be part of a serious problem.
-Your pets might be suffering from periodontal disease or other dental issues.
-This could lead to many other health issues for your pet.
+Sometimes, however, our pets can have dental issues.
+Even if the only symptom you notice is bad breath, it could indicate a more serious problem, such as periodontal disease or other dental issues.
+Left untreated, this could lead to many other health issues for your pet.

 You want to prevent any dental shortcomings for your furry companions.
 You can do so by brushing their teeth daily and occasionally taking them to professional dental cleanings.
-They definitely deserve the best possible dental care.
 Here are four tips to keep their pearly whites healthy.

 1. Provide chews that clean your pet’s teeth